-Anandamide, a fatty acid neurotransmitter, has been found to decrease saliva secretion.
-Researchers also found this neurotransmitter to be similar in structure to THC, so it is believed that the THC in cannabis is the true reason behind cottonmouth.
-The THC binds to receptors in the submandibular glands and causes them to stop receiving messages from the nervous system.
+One of the theories is that anandamide, a fatty acid neurotransmitter with a similar structure to THC, has been found to decrease saliva secretion.
+Because of this, many researchers believe THC is the only cannabinoid to cause this physical reaction.
+The THC binds to cannabinoid receptors in the submandibular glands and causes them to stop receiving messages from the nervous system.

 The following are tips on how to combat cottonmouth:

+Cottonmouth is dehydration of the mouth and throat, so having water on hand during your smoke sessions is a must.
 When dealing with a dry mouth, try taking small sips at a time rather than chugging.
-Smaller sips will refresh your mouth a little bit at a time and give the salivary glands the opportunity to kick in.
+Smaller sips will refresh your mouth a little bit at a time and give the salivary glands the opportunity to turn back on, so to speak.
 If you drink too quickly, you won’t allow the water to moisten your mouth.